-Where there is a need to update the reliability forecast, AEMO will balance the extent of the engagement with industry against the complexity of the change as well as the speed with which it can publish the update.
+Where there is a need to update the reliability forecast, AEMO mustwill balance the extent of the engagement with industry against the complexity of the change as well as the speed with which it can publish the update.
 Specifically:

-- (a) Any material change arising from updates to well understood drivers (such as announced large load or generator commitment/closure) will trigger a reliability forecast update simply using the existing approach. - (b) For a material change in trends or information not well understood or previously consulted on, AEMO will, where reasonably practical, consult with industry before finalising any update (preferably running a single stage consultation process as per Appendix B of the FBPG), in particular if this could trigger a reliability instrument request.
+- (a) Any material change arising from updates to well understood drivers (such as announced large load or generator commitment/closure) will trigger a reliability forecast update simply using the existing approach. - (b) Should there be any new For a material change in trends or information not well understood or previously consulted on, AEMO will, where reasonably practical, consult with industry before finalising any update, (preferably running a single stage consultation process as per Appendix B of the FBPG), in particular if this could trigger a reliability instrument request (see Appendix A).